- Solicitors For Business

 - Making misleading statements to induce investments

-- Failing to co-operate with FCA investigations
+- Failing to cooperate with FCA investigations

 The FCA regulates the financial services industry in the UK, including most financial services markets, exchanges and firms.
 It has powers to make rules and to investigate and enforce the regulations when the required standards are not met.
-The powers enable it to take action against regulated and non-regulated firms and individuals.
+These powers enable it to take action against regulated and non-regulated firms and individuals.

 A single handbook of rules and guidance for all authorised firms carrying out business in the UK is produced by the FCA.
 The Financial Services and Markets Act 2000 (FSMA) sets out the four statutory objectives for the authority: